 Hair is one of the first physical traits we notice when we meet someone.
 So it can be distressing to experience hair loss, especially for some males who are doomed so at some points in their lives.
 Although hair loss is often attributed to genetics or an underlying medical condition, it doesn’t mean there is nothing you can do about it.
 You can fight against further loss, and in many cases, grow back the lost hair.

-Hair loss has multiple potential causes, including diet, mineral deficiency, severe stress, illness, pollution or your genetics.
-There are no guarantees that you can prevent hair loss that is genetically programmed, or hair loss caused by factors not within your control.
+Hair loss has multiple potential causes, including diet, mineral deficiency, severe stress, illness, pollution, or genetics.
+There are no guarantees that you can prevent hair loss that is genetically programmed or hair loss caused by factors, not within your control.
 However, you can do the best to give your hair the greatest chance of staying on your head.

 1. Eating a healthy diet

-Nutritional responses to prevent hair loss are easy to make at home to keep you, your hair, and your scalp healthy.
+Nutritional responses to preventing hair loss are easy to make at home to keep you, your hair, and your scalp healthy.
 A healthy body is more likely to have healthy hair than an unhealthy one.
-A diet consisting of lean proteins such as fish, chicken, eggs, beans, almonds and yogurt is an effective way to stop hair loss.
+A diet consisting of lean proteins such as fish, chicken, eggs, beans, almonds, and yogurt is an effective way to stop hair loss.
 And there are some vitamins and minerals that can be especially helpful in promoting healthy hair.
-Meanwhile, avoid high fat diets, which increase testosterone levels and linked to hair loss.
+Meanwhile, avoid high-fat diets, which increase testosterone levels and linked to hair loss.

 2. Caring actively for your hair